All docs

 - service: http_status:404

-The agent's HTTP server defaults to 127.0.0.1:8443 — loopback only, the public side is reachable solely through cloudflared.
+The agent HTTP server defaults to 127.0.0.1:8443.
+The public side is reachable solely through cloudflared.

 4. Enable the tunnel in Filestor

-In Filestor: Storage → Agent.
-Find your agent, click Tunnel.
-Enter your hostname and click Enable.
+In Filestor: Storage - Agent.
+Find your agent, click Tunnel, enter your hostname, and click Enable.

 Important: A signing key is generated and shown exactly once.
 Copy it before closing the dialog.